 It is the unseen realm of darkness that we must fight against.
 This is why the apostle Paul urges the Believers to ‘Fight the Good Fight of Faith.’
 [For more understanding on this matter of spiritual warfare, see the links below.]

-In order to fight this good fight of faith, we must begin with a determination that is steadfast in the depths of our heart and soul.
+In order to fight this good fight of faith, we must begin with a commitment and a determination that is steadfast in the depths of our heart and soul.
 We must say to the accuser of the brethren:

 “Away with you, Satan!
 Be gone from me!
 You shall have no part in me!
 My strength and salvation is in Yahushua Messiah, my helper and redeemer!”